 Many workers are entitled to receive make-up pay, being the difference between weekly payments and normal weekly wage for six months or more, depending on their conditions of employment.
 Legal or trade union advice should be sought on this point.

 Subject to the restrictions given below, there is no fixed maximum amount of weekly payments under the WIRC Act.
-Payments cease when a worker reaches ‘retirement age’, which is defined as the date at which that worker attains the age when they are entitled to a Commonwealth age pension under the Social Money or property promised to be handed over as a guarantee for repayment of a loan, or as a guarantee that a defendant will meet their bail conditions.
-Act 1991 (Cth).
+Payments cease when a worker reaches ‘retirement age’, which is defined as the date at which that worker attains the age when they are entitled to a Commonwealth age pension under the Social Security Act 1991 (Cth).

-A worker who is injured after reaching either the normal retiring age or 65 is entitled to up to 130 weeks of payments (s 169).
+A worker who is injured after reaching retirement is entitled to up to 130 weeks of payments (s 169).
 Compensation may also be paid for a limited period for a worker becoming incapacitated after retirement age as a result of an earlier injury (s 170).

-Generally, an employer must provide suitable employment for a worker with a current work The ability to understand and be held responsible by the law for your actions.
-It also refers to a person’s ability to understand and agree to something, such as to undergo medical treatment.
-Full legal capacity is reached at 18 years of age, when a child becomes an adult. – or the pre-injury employment for a worker who is no longer incapacitated – for a period of up to 52 weeks from the start of the worker’s incapacity for work (see generally ss 96, 103).
+Generally, an employer must provide suitable employment for a worker with a current work capacity – or the pre-injury employment for a worker who is no longer incapacitated – for a period of up to 52 weeks from the start of the worker’s incapacity for work (see generally ss 96, 103).
 The employer can be fined for not doing this.

 Injuries prior to 1 July 2014